 Surgical

-Dog Breathing Problems Brachycephalic Breeds
+Dog Breathing Problems in Brachycephalic Breeds

-Guide to Breathing Problems in Brachycephalic Dogs?
+A Guide to Breathing Problems in Brachycephalic Dogs

-To explain this a little further, in dogs with brachycephalic airway syndrome, they suffer from stenotic nares, which refers to their malformed or restricted nostrils that collapse inwards when the dog breathes in.
-These dogs also have an elongated soft palate which is the fold of soft tissue sitting behind the bony roof of the mouth or hard palate.
-The palates play important roles in swallowing, breathing and vocalisation, and if the soft palate is too long, the tip of it protrudes into the airway interfering with the movement of air into the lungs.
+To explain this a little further, dogs with Brachycephalic Obstructive Airway Syndrome suffer from stenotic nares, which refers to their malformed or restricted nostrils that collapse inwards when the dog breathes in.
+These dogs also have an elongated soft palate, which is the fold of soft tissue sitting behind the bony roof of the mouth or hard palate.
+The palates play important roles in swallowing, breathing and vocalisation, and if the soft palate is too long, the tip of it protrudes into the airway, interfering with the movement of air into the lungs.

 The everted laryngeal saccules refers to the tissue within the airway just in front of the vocal cords, which is pulled into the trachea or windpipe, partially obstructing airflow.

-We often see these dogs at the vet hospital when they are in severe respiratory distress or suffering from heatstroke when they may have collapsed.
+We often see these dogs at the vet hospital when they are in severe respiratory distress or suffering from heatstroke, when they may have collapsed.

 The veterinarian will discuss the options available for further assessment, including advising you of the risks associated with anaesthetising brachycephalic dogs.